SeldonIO/alibi-detect/doc/source/overview/roadmap.md

 The library **currently** covers both online and offline **outlier** detection algorithms for tabular data, images and time series as well as offline **adversarial** detectors for tabular data and images.
 Current **drift** detection capabilities cover almost any data modality such as mixed type tabular data, text, images or graphs, both in the online and offline setting.
-Furthermore, Alibi Detect provides supervised (*concept*) drift and context-aware drift detectors.
+Furthermore, Alibi Detect provides supervised drift and context-aware drift detectors.

-The **near term** focus will be onextending save/load functionality for PyTorch detectors, and adding outlier detectors for text and mixed data types.
+The **near term** focus will be on extending save/load functionality for PyTorch detectors, and adding outlier detectors for text and mixed data types.